Who is StageFree?

 Michael obtained his B.A. in Music Theory and Composition at the University of Pennsylvania and his M.M. in Music Composition at Carnegie Mellon University.
 His composition teachers included Reza Vali and Stratis Minakakis.
 As a pianist, Michael’s teachers included Dorothea MacDougall and Michael Sheadel.
 His undergraduate capstone composition was featured in the 2009 American Composers Forum New Voices program in Philadelphia and his second string quartet won the Harry G. Archer Memorial Award in 2012.

 Michael works an investment company serving institutional clients.
 He lives with his wife and daughter in Arlington, Virginia.

-Michael Fili is an American composer and tenor who focuses his work on the promotion and live performance of contemporary classical music.
+Michael Fili is an American musician whose work emphasizes the promotion and live performance of contemporary classical music.
 His compositions are regularly performed throughout the United States and Europe and have received multiple awards on both continents.
-As a professional chorister, Michael has performed with many of the world’s leading orchestras, including the leading ensembles of Amsterdam, Baltimore, Berlin, Munich, New York, Philadelphia, Pittsburgh, San Francisco, and Washington DC.
-Michael has been active in chamber choirs based in Pittsburgh PA, Princeton NJ, and Washington DC.
+As a professional chorister, Michael has performed with many of the world’s prominent orchestras, including the leading ensembles of Amsterdam, Baltimore, Berlin, Munich, New York, Philadelphia, Pittsburgh, San Francisco, and Washington DC.
+Michael has been active in chamber and symphonic choruses based in Pittsburgh PA, Princeton NJ, and Washington DC.

-Michael is a co-founder and Artistic Director of the new-music ensemble StageFree Music, a Washington, DC based chamber ensemble that endeavors to produce intimate, comfortable, and engaging performances while supporting the work of living composers with ties to the DC region.
+Michael is co-founder and Artistic Director of the new-music ensemble StageFree Music, a Washington, DC based chamber ensemble that endeavors to produce intimate, comfortable, and engaging performances while supporting the work of living composers, particularly those with ties to the DC region.
 Michael hopes his work with StageFree will help raise the profile of new-music in the region by producing concerts that contextualize the music and provide an opportunity for audiences to interact with those who create and perform it.
 Michael also serves as Co-Artistic Director of TEMPO, the University of Maryland’s new music ensemble, whose artistic goal is to bring the music of today’s great composers to College Park.